jappeace/jappeaceApplication/content/undeadlock-event-source.md

 in one part of the system,
 simply because another part is being used?

-At first we thought this was because of high CPU usage.
+Initially we thought this was caused by high CPU usage.
 The graphs showed high CPU load while processing packs, so maybe the rest of the system was being deprioritized somehow.
 Before assuming that was the cause however,